 RE at Manor Academy takes account of the Trafford Agreed Syllabus.
 The RE curriculum provides pupils with opportunities to develop an understanding of and respect for a variety of religious and non-religious beliefs.
 RE enables pupils to develop their ideas, values and identities.
 Pupils also develop skills to make considered judgements about religion and non-religious beliefs in British society today.
 Our aim is that all pupils access the RE curriculum and make progress.
-Pupils will have the opportunity to develop further individual literacy and numeracy skills and support their learning in other subject areas such as personal development, humanities and ICT.
+Pupils will have the opportunity to develop further individual literacy and numeracy skills and support their learning in other subject areas such as personal development, humanities and Workskills.
 The fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs are an extremely important part of the RE curriculum at Manor Academy.

 Equal Opportunities and Inclusion

 From September 2021, staff have introduced the new Skills Builder Universal Framework across the curriculum.
 Pupils have the opportunitity to use 8 essential skills of listening, speaking, problem solving, creativity, staying positive aiming high, leadership and teamwork in their RE lessons

 By studying signs and symbols, pupils learn about how important they are at conveying information in the workplace.
 By studying festivals, pupils gain an insight into events’ careers such as hospitality.
 By studying the Eightfold Path in Buddhism, pupils gain an insight into compassionate careers such as nursing.